 15. Political Portfolio (PPP) – A portfolio of political pictures comprised solely from photos entered in the four political categories – Presidential, Insiders Washington, On Capitol Hill and Picture Story/Politics.
 Photographs entered in non-political categories (domestic news, pictorial, etc) are not eligible to be part of the Political Portfolio.
 Political Portfolio must include one Picture Story/Politics story, plus single images.
 The maximum total number of pictures in this portfolio is 20, including all singles and all story images.

-16. Portfolio (PFO) – Portfolio should show the breadth and versatility of an entrant’s work and should demonstrate skill in a variety of categories including politics.
+16. Photographer of the Year/Portfolio (PFO) – Portfolio should show the breadth and versatility of an entrant’s work and should demonstrate skill in a variety of categories including politics.
 We will ask the judges to select the best “body of work.”
 Portfolio must contain a minimum of 22 pictures and a maximum of 45 pictures.
 You must have at least one picture story and a maximum of three picture stories.
 Also, a portfolio entry must contain at least three entries that are also entered in political categories: Presidential, Insiders Washington, On Capitol Hill and Picture Story/Politics (which counts as a single entry).
 A black slide is required to separate picture stories as well as single entries.